wattsap/CommentStripper/README.txt

-usage: java CommentStripper2 < "your java filename without quotes".java
+usage: java CommentStripper2 < "your filename without quotes".java
-doesnt modify empty lines need to make it remove them dont use commentstripper use commentstripper2
+dont use commentstripper use commentstripper2